-- 1. During most of this time, the direction of monetary policy was always pretty clear: Inflation was much too high-well above any sensible inflation objective-and monetary policy tried to engineer lower inflation whenever it was opportune. - 2.
-And there were some truly substantial Fed tightenings to bring inflation down, some of which were associated with painful recessions.
-12 Cumulatively, the FOMC's resolve to pursue low and stable inflation in the Volcker-Greenspan era was strong and obvious-and it was successful. - F. So, central bankers appear to have learned to avoid the Barro-Gordon inflationary bias.
-Indeed, the May 2003 FOMC statement 13 even explicitly acknowledged a new two-sided risk, as inflation then was flirting with uncomfortably low levels. - G. After a brief respite from 2004 to 2008, we have again been living with the risk of too-low inflation.
-Unlike the 1970s, '80s, and '90s, when policymakers were starting from inflation and inflation expectations that were too high, today we are starting from a position in which they are too low. - Н. But given this history, Rogoff-appointed conservative central bankers may find it difficult to believe there is no bias to correct.
-Indeed, think how often you hear economists and policymakers say that discretionary policy leads to excess inflation without also stating the precondition that the public believes policymakers are pursuing unsustainably low unemployment.
-This misreading would lead conservative central bankers to pursue overly restrictive conditions on average and deliver lower-than-optimal inflation. - To state this a bit differently, conservative central bankers will find it Ι. difficult to ever deliver inflation above the policy objective.
+- 1. I spent my formative high school and college years in the 1970s, when inflation ranged between 6 percent and 10 percent.
+And then I spent my formative years as a monetary economist in the disinflations of the 1980s and 1990s. - 2.
+During most of this time, the direction of monetary policy was always pretty clear: Inflation was much too high-well above any sensible inflation objective-and monetary policy tried to engineer lower inflation whenever it was opportune. - 3.
+And there were some truly substantial Fed tightenings to bring inflation down, some of which were associated with very painful recessions.
+12 Cumulatively, the FOMC's resolve to pursue low and stable inflation in the Volcker-Greenspan era was strong and obvious-and it was successful. - E. So, central bankers appear to have learned to avoid the Barro-Gordon inflationary bias.
+Indeed, the May 2003 FOMC statement13 even explicitly acknowledged a new two-sided risk, as inflation at that time was flirting with uncomfortably low levels. - F. After a brief respite from 2004 to 2008, we have again been living with the risk of too-low inflation.
+Unlike the 1970s, '80s, and '90s, when policymakers were starting from inflation and inflation expectations that were too high, today we are starting from a position in which they are too low. - G. But Rogoff-appointed conservative central bankers may find it difficult to believe there is no upward inflation bias to correct.
+Indeed, think how often you hear economists and policymakers say that discretionary policy leads to excess inflation without also stating the necessary precondition that the public believe policymakers are pursuing unsustainably low unemployment.
+Such misreading would lead conservative central bankers to pursue overly restrictive conditions on average and deliver lower-thanoptimal inflation. - Н. To state this a bit differently, conservative central bankers will find it difficult to ever deliver inflation above the policy objective.
 In this case, our 2 percent target would not be a level around which inflation fluctuates symmetrically.
 Instead, it would become a ceiling for inflation.

-Romer dates and Rudebusch's 1988 event are good examples of substantial policy tightenings.
+12 Romer dates and Rudebusch's 1988 event are good examples of substantial policy tightenings.
 See Romer and Romer (1989) and Rudebusch (1995).

-Federal Open Market Committee (2003).
+13 Federal Open Market Committee (2003).